-Betsy, like most Golden’s (sadly), is prone to cancer — this was not her first cancer diagnosis — so her owner, Mary Anne, has chosen to steer clear of chemotherapy that might negatively affect Betsy’s quality of life or any type of radiation treatments that have the potential to exacerbate the cancer or encourage other cancer growths.
+Betsy, like most Golden’s (sadly), is prone to cancer — this was not her first cancer diagnosis — so her owner, Mary Anne, has chosen to steer clear of chemotherapy which would likely adversely affect Betsy’s quality of life, or any type of radiation treatments that could have the potential to exacerbate the cancer or encourage other cancer growths.
 Instead, Mary Anne has chosen to treat Betsy non-traditionally with Chinese herbs and weekly acupuncture appointments that I have, as Betsy’s “driver” (yes, Betsy has an entourage – she is a “V.I.D.”!) had the privilege of witnessing.

 On July 30th, as I was picking Betsy up for her treatment, Mary Anne was giddy with the news that Betsy’s tumor was gone; however, this was her own personal assessment.
-Dr. Holmes had yet to evaluate Betsy since a couple weeks ago when the two equally strong-willed women got into a friendly debate about whether or not the lump was shrinking, with Dr. Holmes backed up with her medical degree claiming that the numbers don’t lie, and a smiling, persistently positive dog owner insisting that mathematics and science (and veterinary measuring tools) be damned.
+Dr. Holmes had yet to evaluate Betsy since a couple weeks ago when the two equally strong-willed women got into a friendly debate about whether or not the lump was shrinking, with Dr. Holmes, backed with her veterinary medical degree, claiming that the numbers don’t lie, and a smiling, persistently positive dog owner insisting that science (and veterinary measuring tools) be damned.
 Mary Anne was starting to remind me a bit of Steve Jobs with his “reality distortion field”.
-But it would seem that some people truly have the power to will things true.
+But, it would seem that some people truly have the power to will things true…

 When Doctor Holmes, ever the consummate professional started cursing, I knew she was flabbergasted (in her defense, she apologized for her potty mouth after the initial shock of her findings).
 With her jaw agape, she confirmed what Mary Anne seemed to will true.
 The tumor was gone.
 Completely gone.
 Doctor Holmes had never seen anything like it in her professional career.
 She muttered something about writing up the case in a medical journal of some sort.
 I was overwhelmed not just by Dr. Holmes findings, but also to her reaction to her findings.
 She was absolutely blown away.